 Seeing your physician once a year for a physical exam is an excellent way to manage your health.
 Many health insurance plans classify an annual physical as preventive care, and some plans cover preventive care services at no charge.

 There are a number of factors to consider when selecting your primary care physician.
 Get opinions from people you trust: family members, friends and co-workers.
 Check your health plan to find out what physicians are in your plan, or “in-network.”

 Once you have a list of potential names, do some research on each of the “candidates.”
 Chances are there are websites that have online profiles or videos of the physicians you’re considering.
 Do you prefer a doctor’s office near your home or work?
 What are the office hours, and do they have weekend hours?
 Consider visiting the practice to meet the staff and get a feel for the environment.
 Are the people approachable, friendly and helpful?
 Can you schedule an appointment in a reasonable time period?

 Most importantly, your primary care physician should be someone you trust – someone who listens to you and makes you feel comfortable when talking about your health issues.

-View Mercy providers accepting new patients nearby.
-Search now.
+View Mercy primary care doctors accepting new patients nearby.